indigo-dc/indigo-datacloud-releases/indigo1/occi1.md

 # OCCI support for OpenStack and OpenNebula

+OCCI is a framework that allows management of resources in arbitrary cloud management frameworks through the OCCI standard.
+This allow the users to exploit same CLI and APIs to manage diverse Cloud Management Framework in a transparent way.

-An implementation of the Open Grid Forum's Open Cloud Computing Interface (OCCI) for OpenStack.
-Extended AWS support for rOCCI.
+INDIGO - DataCloud project offersaAn implementation of the Open Grid Forum's Open Cloud Computing Interface (OCCI) for OpenStack. extended AWS support for rOCCI.
 Python and Java libraries for OCCI support.

 * [OpenStack OCCI Interface (OOI)](ooi1.md)
 * [pOCCI](pocci1.md)